uuner/zombie-maze-walker/README.md

 ## Replay mode

-To record your game and replay it later pass the maze file parameter followed by the ``--replay`` flag.
+To record your game and replay it later use the ``-r`` flag.
 ```
-./zombie-maze-walker.sh maze.txt --replay
+./zombie-maze-walker.sh -r
 ```
 The game will output the command to replay your game after you finish the game.